Marvin the Tap-Dancing Horse

-Marvin the Tap-Dancing Horse is a children's animated television series co-produced by Nelvana Limited and Hong Guang Animation for Teletoon and PBS.
-Among the series' executive producers are Michael and Betty Paraskevas, whom they created Maggie and the Ferocious Beast, and they also made the book that the show is based on.
-It tells the stories of a young horse named Marvin who is part of a 1950's carnival.
+Marvin the Tap-Dancing Horse is a children's animated television series.
+Based on the book of the same name by Michael and Betty Paraskevas, who also created Maggie and the Ferocious Beast, the series is co-produced by Nelvana Limited and Hong Guang Animation, produced in association with Teletoon and PBS.

+Premise

+The series centers on a young horse named Marvin who is part of a 1950's carnival.
 Some episodes include original songs to help illustrate the theme or accompany montages that carry the story forward.